metamagic-games/dnd-homebrews/README.md

 ### Races

 - [Brood](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Races/Brood/Brood.pdf) - Brood are a rare and ancient race of humanoid insects that emerge from their underground nests so rarely that they are little more than myth to most.
 - [Vakkyr](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Races/Vakkyr/Vakkyr.pdf) - Vakkyr were once dwarves that ventured into the underdark.
-Under it's dark influence, they bare little resemblence to their ancestors.
+Under its dark influence, they bear little resemblance to their ancestors.
-- [Pearl](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Races/Pearl/Pearl.pdf) - Pearls are rare and elusive creatures, devoid of a body but with inscrutible minds filled with ancient knowledge of long forgotten kingdoms.
+- [Pearl](https://github.com/metamagic-games/dnd-homebrews/blob/master/src/Races/Pearl/Pearl.pdf) - Pearls are rare and elusive creatures, devoid of a body but with inscrutable minds filled with ancient knowledge of long forgotten kingdoms.

 #### Subraces